Watco Australia: History

 In 2016, Watco Australia was awarded an infrastructure train contract by Brookfield Rail to operate infrastructure trains with two 422 class locomotives purchased from CFCL Australia.
 In December 2016, Watco acquired a majority shareholding in Intermodal Group, a Western Australian intermodal container transport group.
 In July 2017, Watco took over the operation of the Forrestfield to Fremantle Harbour intermodal container service from SCT Logistics with flat wagons purchased from CFCL Australia.

 In late 2019, Watco Australia commenced operations in Queensland under a seven-year contract with GrainCorp.
 Eight WRA class locomotives from the National Railway Equipment Company and 128 wagons (designated DGWY) from CRRC in China were ordered.
 Seven WRB class and one WRC class were repatriated from Transnet Freight Rail in South Africa.

 When next tendered, the CBH Group contract was awarded to Aurizon.
 Although scheduled to transition in May 2022, all parties agreed to bring the handover date forward to September 2021.

 Fleet

 Watco also operated 25 CBH class and 10 DBZ class locomotives as part of its contract with CBH.

+Leased Fleet

+Watco also have multiple locomotives leased to them for their Joint Venture with QUBE for their standard gauge Nickel West operations.